-Collins came to GSU in 2017 one season at Western Carolina, where he coached the linebackers.
+Collins came to GSU after one season at Western Carolina, where he coached the linebackers.
 He spent the 2015 season as a defensive graduate assistant coach at Appalachian State, helping the Mountaineers to an 11-2 record and a victory in the Raycom Media Camellia Bowl.

 He previously spent two seasons (2013-14) as the secondary coach and special teams coordinator at Catawba College in Salisbury, N.C., while also serving as the academic coordinator for the NCAA Division II program.
 In his first season at Catawba, Collins coached All-America defensive back L.J.
 McCray, who went on to play two seasons for the San Francisco 49ers after signing as a free agent.

 Collins began his coaching career at Western Carolina, his alma mater, by serving as a student assistant in 2010 and then a defensive assistant in 2011-12.